ossia/score-docs/docs/quick-start/interface-overview.md

 ![Scenario editor]({{ site.img }}/quick-start/score-interface/scenario_editor.png "Scenario editor")

+## Zooming and dezooming

+It is possible to zoom the main score horizontally and vertically.

+- Horizontal zoom: {% include shortcut.html content="Ctrl+Mouse Up/Down" %}
+- Vertical zoom: {% include shortcut.html content="Shift+Mouse Up/Down" %}

+Note that it is also possible to zoom the entire UI of the software through the [[preferences]].

 # Objects inspector panel

 On the right part of score main window is the `Object inspector`.
 It allows to dynamically inspect and setup the selected objects in the scenario.